Last updated: January 22, 2023.

 How many watts does a box fan use?
-See the average & get a breakdown of wattage based on size.
-Also, get the wattage of over 40 of the most popular and efficient box fans in 2023.
+See the average & get a breakdown of wattage based on fan size.
+Also, get the wattage of over 40 of the most popular and efficient box fans from the study (updated for 2024).

-This article is based on a 2023 study of over 100 of the most sold box fans in the US.
+This article is based on a study of over 100 of the most sold box fans in the US (updated for 2024).

 On average, box fans use 73W of electricity at full speed.
 Smaller box fans use 27W, while 20 inch box fans consume 86.5W on average.